medic/cht-docs/content/en/core/releases/feature_releases.md

 ## Upgrades

-Feature Releases are always built on the latest version of the CHT.
-Once the feature is ready, it will be included in a regular CHT release and the project will be upgraded as soon as practical to get back on to a fully supported release.
+Once the feature is ready for widespread use it will be included in a regular CHT release.
+Projects using the feature version can be upgraded as soon as practical to get back on to a fully supported release.